w3c/wot-cg/Tutorials/whatiswot/website/docs/json-tutorial/JSON Schema Validation.md

 from jsonschema import validate
 ```

-This is the same schema in the previous example.
+This is the same schema from the previous example.

 ```py
 schema = {